Banging Toolbox

 Ryobi P1814 18-volt one+ cordless drill kit

-- Compact design allows for use in tight spaces.
+• Compact design lets you use in tight spaces.

 #4 A homeowner cordless drill